 Dr. Littman's article, "What the ADHD Brain Wants (and Why)" is featured in the Spring 2017 special edition of ADDitude magazine on The Brain.

-Dr. Littman spoke at a conference entitled "Harnessing the Power of Entrepreneurial ADHD to Maximize Success" on November 3, 2016, sponsored by UBS.
-Dr. Littman discussed how entrepreneurial brain wiring can impact the ability to balance business and family.
+Dr. Littman spoke about balancing home and career at a conference entitled "Harnessing the Power of Entrepreneurial ADHD to Maximize Success" on November 3, 2016, sponsored by UBS.

-Dr. Littman's October 22nd TADD talk on the Experience of the ADHD Partner in a Relationship is available at https://add.org/taddtalks.
-To view the Plate Spinner act, click here http://youtu.be/Zhoos1oY404?t=10
+Dr Littman's TADD talk on The Experience of the ADHD Partner in a Relationship on Oxtober 22, 2017 is available at https://add.org/taddtalks.

 Dr. Littman was filmed for the documentary "Hidden Faces: Women and ADHD", by Virginia Ryker of Wildly Media.
-The trailer is available at wildlymedia.com, with a release date in early 2017.
+The trailer is available at wildlymedia.com, with a release date in late 2017.